 And then the Great Depression came along.
 Overnight, millions of Americans became unemployed (according to estimates, the only time the unemployment rate grew faster was during COVID-19).
 Charles Darrow was one such newly unemployed person.
 Before the Great Depression, he had been a door-to-door salesman.

-One night during the Great Depression, A friend invited Darrow to a game night at a friend’s.
+One night during the Great Depression, Darrow’s friend invited him to a game night.
 They played The Landlord’s Game, and he fell in love.
 Darrow quickly realized the tremendous economic potential of the game.
 He made some minor edits to the game, changed the name to Monopoly, and took out a patent.

 Darrow’s plagiarism was so blatant that even a spelling error that she made in one of the streets in Atlantic City (a city she had never visited) remained intact in his version.